Frankfurt am Main, DE

 Meticulous detailing and geometric rigour define this well engineered glazed box, located in Pittsburgh, Pennsylvania.
 The building houses the US administrative headquarters of the Herkules Group, a world leader in the manufacture of roll machining equipment.

 A skeletal steel structure organizes the build.
-The architectural skin comprises a light metal frame with glass infill panels; this generates a facade composition that is controlled, measured and precise.
+The architectural skin comprises a light metal frame with glass infill panels, generating a facade composition that is controlled, measured and precise.